Where's Your Time Going? Stuff vs Living

 sense of freedom

-Have you seen the Ewan McGregor “Stuff” commercial yet?
-The commercial shows McGregor walking through various scenes talking about how he doubts that any of us will look back on our lives and think about how we wish we would have got a sportier vehicle or thinner TV or trendier scent and so forth, with the ultimate question: Do you think any of us will look back on our lives and regret the things we didn’t buy?
+The commercial showed McGregor walking through various scenes talking about how he doubts that any of us will look back on our lives and think about how we wish we would have got a sportier vehicle or thinner TV or trendier scent and so forth, with the ultimate question: Do you think any of us will look back on our lives and regret the things we didn’t buy?

-Wowzer!
-That question alone puts that commercial in the running for my favorite commercial of all time.
-Then he really seals the deal when he opens the door, walks outside onto a gorgeous beach and continues by asking: Or the places we didn’t go? #nailedit
+That question!!
+That question alone made that commercial one of my favorite commercials of all time.
+Then he really sealed the deal when he opened the door, walked outside onto a gorgeous beach and continued by asking: Or the places we didn’t go?
+Powerful.

-I can’t help but think of Bronnie Ware’s book The Top Five Regrets of the Dying here.
+It sure makes me think of Bronnie Ware’s book The Top Five Regrets of the Dying.
 (Yes, I reference it often!)
 Nowhere in the list of the top five regrets does she mention anyone regretting not buying more stuff.

 The commercial is for Expedia, so it’s obviously encouraging travel.
 I love to travel so much that I even have a small tattoo of an airplane on my wrist!
 I believe that everyone should travel, even if it’s a road trip to a nearby location, or as simple as creating an in-town staycation and experiencing their city from the lens of a traveler.
 Travel gives us the opportunity to leave the comfort of our routines and perspectives to have completely new experiences.

 Travel opens the door to new experiences, people, foods and places, and challenges us to step outside of our comfort zone, live with less, navigate new places and situations, expand our thinking, and so much more.
-Talk about feeling a sense of freedom and living!
+Talk about feeling a sense of freedom and living life fully!

-In all of my experiences working with organizing clients for more than a decade, not once did I come across a client whose goal was to acquire more stuff.
+In all of my experiences working with organizing clients for the past 16 years, not once have I come across a client whose goal was to acquire more stuff.
 In fact, it’s been quite the opposite.
-My organizing clients have always wanted a sense of freedom.
+My organizing clients always want a greater sense of freedom.
 They want to stop spending so much time taking care of their stuff so they can have more time to live their lives!

-I have worked with clients to clear out the excess stuff because it was a source of tremendous amounts of stress in their lives.
-It was never about organize the stuff so that more stuff will fit in here.
-It was always a recognition that things were not working, and that something needed to change.
-The changes were purging the excess (the duplicate, unnecessary or unwanted items) and organizing everything that remained in the way that was most efficient to utilize and maintain, so that they would have less stress and more time back in their lives.
+I’ve worked with clients to clear out the excess stuff because it’s a source of tremendous amounts of stress in their lives.
+It’s never about organize the stuff so that more stuff will fit in here.
+It’s always a recognition that things aren’t working, and that something needs to change.
+Changes like purging the excess (the duplicates, unnecessary or unwanted items) and organizing everything that remains in the way that’s most efficient to utilize and maintain, so that they’ll have less stress and more time in their lives.

-More often than not, though, the biggest change was becoming much more mindful of what the buying habits have been compared to how the clients want to move forward.
-They loved the sense of freedom and didn’t want to go back to the way that they had been living, so they were a lot more mindful when considering buying more stuff.
+More often than not, though, the biggest change that happens is becoming much more mindful of what the buying habits have been compared to how the clients want to move forward.
+With their newfound sense of freedom, they don’t want to go back to the way that they had been living, so they become a lot more mindful when considering buying more stuff.

-I just returned from spending six weeks in my second home Costa Rica.
-I’ve got to say that I nailed the packing.
-I pack approximately the same each time I go there, but this time I pared down even more, despite the fact that this was my longest stay yet.
-I packed my usual backpack, carry-on suitcase and checked suitcase (a third of which wasn’t my stuff.)
+After so many trips to Costa Rica, including several extended trips, I’ve got the packing nailed.
+I pack approximately the same each time I go, but this time I pared down even more.
+I packed my usual backpack, carry-on suitcase and checked suitcase (most of which was stuff for my friends.)
 Not bad for such a long stay, especially considering that included work items and things for mountain and beach climates.

 Consider this…